Kimono: (訪問着)

+(色留袖)

 lit. 'colour short-sleeve' (色留袖, Irotomesode) are formal women's kimono that feature a design along the hem on a coloured background.
 They are slightly less formal than kurotomesode, which have roughly the same pattern placement on a black background.
 Irotomesode, though worn to formal events, may be chosen when a kurotomesode would make the wearer appear to be overdressed for the situation.
 The pattern placement for irotomesode is roughly identical to kurotomesode, though patterns seen along the fuki and okumi may drift slightly into the back hem itself.
 Irotomesode with five kamon are of the same formality as any kurotomesode.
 Irotomesode may be made of figured silk such as rinzū.